-We have audited the accompanying modified cash basis financial statements of the governmental activities, and the aggregate remaining fund information of the Concord Fire Protection District as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Concord Fire Protection District's basic financial statements as listed in the table of contents.
+We have audited the accompanying modified cash basis financial statements of the governmental activities of the Concord Fire Protection District as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Concord Fire Protection District's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective modified cash basis financial position of the governmental activities and the aggregate remaining fund information of the Concord Fire Protection District as of June 30, 2022, and the respective changes in modified cash basis financial position for the year then ended in accordance with the modified cash basis of accounting described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective modified cash basis financial position of the governmental activities of the Concord Fire Protection District as of June 30, 2024, and the respective changes in modified cash basis financial position for the year then ended in accordance with the modified cash basis of accounting described in Note 1.